guideXOS Server

 For tighter loops, the project also supports component-specific builds such as the Windows-hosted server executable, bootloader-only MSBuild runs, and kernel-only MinGW builds.

-Relationship to guideXOS Legacy
+Relationship to guideXOS

 guideXOS Server carries that forward while shifting the engineering center of gravity toward native boot flows, multi-architecture portability, and a universal package story for future apps.